Running gulls

 This command initiates the simulation with specified parameters and outputs data to the

-configured in your parameter file.
+OUTPUT_DIRconfigured in your parameter file.

 Congratulations!
 You've successfully run a simulation with the GULLS Simulator.
 Explore the output in your specified directory, and adjust parameters for further simulations as needed.